ASVeraOrg/verademo-js-api-veraorg/README.md

-# The Verademo JS API Example Workflow App
+# The Verademo JS API Example App

 ## What is this app about
 Verademo API is a simple API for the Verademo Dart Application that can be found here: [https://github.com/veracode/verademo-javascript-api](https://github.com/veracode/verademo-javascript-api).
 It allows you to use almost the same functionality as the web application, only as an API.